greenarmor/bamboo/README.md

   and `public/`.
 * `--command=<cmd>` – Override the supervised command.
 This is helpful when wiring in alternate HTTP stacks or scripted setups.
+* `--` – Pass the remaining arguments verbatim as the command to run, which makes it easier to forward flags to the child process.

 Example usage:

 ```
 php bin/bamboo dev.watch --debounce=250 --watch=src,etc,routes --command="php bin/bamboo http.serve"
+php bin/bamboo dev.watch -- php bin/bamboo http.serve --debug
 ```

 ### HTTP client & integration layer